dennishall1/vue-firebase-starter/README.md

 // this year miami had a hurricane, so a game was postponed ..  but normally, you can just check if all games for a given week are 'final'

+- [ ] Fix tiebreaker not working
+- [ ] Default to the current week
+- [ ] Show Season points.
+- [ ] lower priority .. go ahead and award the winner once it is impossible for anyone to catch up.
+- [ ] lower priority .. figure out ""
+- [ ] SHOW the "KING" symbol next to the user's name in more places than just the standings page -- f/x, next to their picks on the landing page
 - [ ] Instructions: update `UpdateScores.vue` for the current season & week.
 Update apify run script for pre/reg/post and week.
 Run apify script, then go to /update-scores.
 That route gets the results from the latest apify run and updates the schedule part of the database.
 - [*] Refactor to improve maintainability: don't calculate the season and seasonType and week in multiple places.
 - [*] Actually calculate and declare the King of the Week (pretty much done)